 No one is immune to UTIs.
 However, women are four times more likely to get an infection than men.
 That’s because the urethra is shorter in women, so the bacteria doesn’t have far to go.

+Women of all age groups and with all different medical conditions, as well as healthy women, can suffer from cystitis.
 People with diabetes and spinal cord injuries are also at greater risk of developing a UTI.

 Whether you’re prone to UTIs or one infection was more than you could handle, you may wonder what you can do to prevent another occurrence.

 If sex is a common cause of your UTIs, make it a routine to urinate after intercourse.
-Using lubrication is also recommended.